Yoshiko Shirata: Early life

 After graduating from high school, Shirata first worked for Japan Airlines (JAL) as a cabin attendant in the 1970s.
-She then worked as an assistant to the Software Engineering Manager of Pr1me Computer Japan, and an advisor to the President of Spalding Japan, and as advisor to the Vice-President of Teikoku Data Bank.
+She then worked as an assistant to the Software Engineering Manager of Pr1me Computer Japan, and an advisor to the President of Spalding Japan, and as advisor to the vice-president of Teikoku Data Bank.
 Subsequently, she worked as a Managing Associate of Coopers and Lybrand Japan Co., Ltd.Shirata graduated from the Doctoral Program in Management and Public Policy, University of Tsukuba.
 In 1994 she was awarded a Master of Business Administration (MBA) and in March 1999, a Doctor of Philosophy in Business Administration (DBA).

 Academic career

 Shirata started teaching in 1995 as a part-time lecturer at University of Tsukuba, at Tsukuba College of Technology Japan and at Chuo Commerce College, Chuo University.
 From 1996 until 2005 she has been a part-time teacher at Ryutsu Keizai University.

-From 1996 to 2001 she was Associate Professor of Accounting, Tsukuba College of Technology Japan and from 2001 until 2005 Professor of Accounting at Nihon University College of Economics.
+From 1996 to 2001 she was associate professor of accounting, Tsukuba College of Technology Japan and from 2001 until 2005 Professor of Accounting at Nihon University College of Economics.
 From 2005 to 2007 she was Professor of Accounting, Graduate School of Management Of Technology, at Shibaura Institute of Technology.
 From 2007 to 2014, she was Professor of Accounting, Graduate School of Business Sciences, University of Tsukuba Tokyo Campus.
-She is now the Specially Appointed Professor of Tokyo International University and also visiting Professor of Accounting at Toyo University.
+She is now the Specially Appointed Professor of Tokyo International University and also visiting professor of accounting at Toyo University.

-Shirata has also been a Visiting Professor at various universities such as the Ludwig Maximilian University of Munich, Germany, Sheffield University Management School, University of Sheffield, U.K., and Visiting Researcher at The Research Institute for Innovation Management, Hosei University, Japan.
+Shirata has also been a visiting professor at various universities, such as the Ludwig Maximilian University of Munich, Germany, Sheffield University Management School, University of Sheffield, U.K., and visiting researcher at The Research Institute for Innovation Management, Hosei University, Japan.

 Other activities

-From 2006 to 2014, Dr. Shirata was a Council Member of the Science Council of Japan, nominated by the Prime Minister of Japan.
-She was also a Secretary General of Science Council of Asia from 2011 to 2014.
+From 2006 to 2014, Shirata was a council member of the Science Council of Japan, nominated by the prime minister of Japan.
+She was also a secretary general of Science Council of Asia from 2011 to 2014.

 At present, she holds various positions such as: